Zephkek/MIDIPlusPlus/README.md

 4. Install It: Follow the steps on the screen to install it.
 Just click "Install" when it asks you to.

 5. Done!
 Once it’s installed, you’re ready to use MIDI++ and start playing music on Roblox.

-Reminder: If you're not sure about anything, it's always a good idea to ask an adult for help.